 Research

 When students, staff, and/or faculty conduct research at Missouri State University that involves human participants, an application to the Institutional Review Board (IRB) is required by university policy.
-The University IRB information can be found at http://ora.missouristate.edu/irb.htm.
+View the University IRB information.

 Rights and Responsibilities of Students